hilam/PythonMarkdownCompiler/README.md

   --body-only, -b       Generate HTML body only.
   --no-css, -u          Do not include stylesheet.
+  --no-resolve-links, -nl
+                        Do not resolve local links.
+  --no-resolve-warnings, -q
+                        Do not warn about undefined local links.
   --header HEADER, -he HEADER
                         Include a file or a string in the header.
   --body-prefix BODY_PREFIX, -pre BODY_PREFIX